||Red Mountain Trail (St. George)

 "Wilderness Boundary" and the borders around this first bit of

-up by calling it a "study area."
+users cannot be locked out simply by creating a "study area."
 But despite the

-court ruling, "wilderness study areas" have the same
+court ruling, "wilderness study areas" are seeing same

 rules applied as actual wilderness.
 So keep your bike off this trail if

 |The trail climbs up to some nice views northward to the Pine

 Valley Mountains.
 At the ridgeline, you can look from the top of the

 fantastic sandstone cliffs of the west fork of Snow Canyon.

 |The foot trail extends along the ridge above Snow Canyon all the

 way to Ivins.
 Maps of the preserve area, including this trail, are available